LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Words of Unmaking.md

 Supernal Artifacts cannot be destroyed by this spell.

-+2 Reach: The item explodes violently when destroyed.
++2 [[Reach]]: The item explodes violently when destroyed.
 Roll the object’s Merit rating (or Durability) as a dice pool: Anyone within 1 metre per dot suffers a point of lethal damage per success.